eclipse-oniro-mirrors/applications_app_samples/README.md

 ## Limitations<a name="section18841871178"></a>

 1. Before installing and running the sample, check the  **deviceType**  field in the  **config.json**  file to obtain the device types supported by the sample.
 You can modify this field to enable the sample to run on your target device. \(The  **config.json**  file is generally stored in the  **entry/src/main**  directory, which may be different depending on the samples.\)
-2. If you want to run the app sample on HarmonyOS, configure the development environment by referring to  [HUAWEI DevEco Studio User Guide](https://developer.harmonyos.com/en/docs/documentation/doc-guides/tools_overview-0000001053582387).
-If you want to run the app sample on OpenHarmony, configure the development environment by referring to  [DevEco Studio \(OpenHarmony\) User Guide](https://gitee.com/openharmony/docs/blob/master/en/application-dev/quick-start/Readme-EN.md).
+2. If you want to run the app sample on OpenHarmony, configure the development environment by referring to  [DevEco Studio \(OpenHarmony\) User Guide](https://gitee.com/openharmony/docs/blob/master/en/application-dev/quick-start/Readme-EN.md).
-3. App samples that can run on standard-system or small-system devices (as stipulated in **Readme**) must run on OpenHarmony, whereas those that can run on large-system devices must run on HarmonyOS.
+3. App samples that can run on standard-system or small-system devices (as stipulated in **Readme**) must run on OpenHarmony.
-4. All app samples that must run on HarmonyOS have been migrated to the [harmonyos\_app\_samples](https://gitee.com/harmonyos/harmonyos_app_samples) repository in the [HarmonyOS community](https://gitee.com/harmonyos).
-These samples will no longer be updated in the current repository and will be removed soon.